AllenInstitute/cplAE_MET/README.md

  - Extending results from Patch-seq dataset to EM reconstructions

 ### Data
- - Patch-seq dataset for V1 cortical interneurons (Gala et al. 2021: 3,411 cells in T and E)
+ - Patch-seq dataset for V1 cortical interneurons (Gala et al. 2021: 3411 cells in T and E)
- - Patch-seq dataset for V1 cortical interneurons (Gouwens et al. 2020: 3,819 cells in T and E)
+ - Patch-seq dataset for V1 cortical interneurons (Gouwens et al. 2020: 3819 cells in T and E)
- - Density representations for morphology ()
+ - Density representations for morphology (721 cells)

 ### Environment